callmeexin/langmanus4BIA/README.md

 > Come From Open Source, Back to Open Source

-LangManus is a community-driven AI automation framework that builds upon the incredible work of the open source community.
+BiaGhosterCoder is a community-driven AI automation framework that builds upon the incredible work of the open source community.
 Our goal is to combine language models with specialized tools for tasks like web search, crawling, and Python code execution, while giving back to the community that made this possible.

 ## Demo

 **Task**: Calculate the influence index of DeepSeek R1 on HuggingFace.
 This index can be designed using a weighted sum of factors such as followers, downloads, and likes.

-**LangManus's Fully Automated Plan and Solution**:
+**BiaGhosterCoder's Fully Automated Plan and Solution**:
 1. Gather the latest information about "DeepSeek R1", "HuggingFace", and related topics through online searches.
 2. Interact with a Chromium instance to visit the HuggingFace official website, search for "DeepSeek R1" and retrieve the latest data, including followers, likes, downloads, and other relevant metrics.
 3. Find formulas for calculating model influence using search engines and web scraping.